A Critic's Meta-Review: 4/5

 Gods of War by Edgar Rice Burroughs (1875-1950).
 Published by planksip®

-Gods of war by Edgar Rice Burroughs (1875-195).
+Gods of War by Edgar Rice Burroughs (1875-195).
 Published by planksip

-A Critic's Meta Review: 4/5
+A Critic's Meta-Review: 4/5

 Review

-Hooked on the story of John Carter?
+Are you hooked on the story of John Carter?
 The Gods of Mars is available for free download on planksip.

 Overview